-Note: All ideas and approaches contained within the pages of this web site were developed long before I taught in Douglas County School District and they are the intellectual property of
+Note: All ideas and approaches contained within the pages of this web site were developed long before I taught in Douglas County School District and they are completely the intellectual property of

 This painting is called “Walking on Eggshells” Real painted eggshell’s were used in a creative way.

 The Artist, Amy, was in 11th grade when she created this piece.
+Her work is brilliant!
 The perspective is creative and very unique.
 The road was done with painted egg shells.
 The piece below was created using Watercolor paint and egg shells for the path.
 Amy’s work is exceptional both in technique and in concept.

 I hope it inspires other student’s to continue to practice and learn.